mapron/Wuild/README.md

 # Code structure and terminology
 Platform directory contains platform core primitives to base on: sockets, threads, file utilities.
-LocalExecutor is lib for running tasks based on Ninja's SubprocessSet.
 CompilerInterface declares CompilerInvocation and LocalExecutorTask.
-CompilerModule splits tool invocation into preprocess and compilation.
 Configs contains settings structures for other services.
 ConfiguredApplication integrates utility options.
-Main application logic contained in Networking library:
+Main application logic contained in Modules directory:
+- LocalExecutor is lib for running tasks on local host based on Ninja's SubprocessSet.
+- InvocationRewriter splits tool invocation into preprocess and compilation.
 - RemoteToolServer executes compilator on a host, and recives tasks for such execution;
-- CoordinatorSever maintains list of RemoteToolServers (or Workers)
+- CoordinatorSever maintains list of RemoteToolServers
-- RemoteToolClient sends compilation task to different Workers; Workers retrived from Coordinator.
+- RemoteToolClient sends compilation task to different ToolServers; ToolServers retrived from Coordinator.
 - CompilerProxy is WIP.
+Main application binaries holded in root directory.

 # Installation
 ### Requirements